Immigration to India

 - NRI (Non-Resident Indian)

 - OCI (Overseas Citizen of India).
 The former POI status (Person of Indian Origin) has been merged with the OCI card scheme.

 - Foreign Nationals (with or without residency)

 No agricultural Land, Plantation Property or Farm House can be purchased or sold by foreigners in India.
 It is advisable to hire a legal real estate agent or lawyer as Indian laws are quite detailed and complicated in property matters.
-Secondly there has been lots of scam and illegal purchases done in India so it is mandatory to take help of reputed agencies only.
-Foreigners can buy property in India for Business purpose by filling a declaration form IPI with RBI to set up branch offices of a foreign company to carry out business as per applicable laws and regulations.
-Under the clearance of Government of India, Ministry of External Affairs, Foreign Consulates and Embassies can purchase or sell immovable property used for office purpose only.
+Secondly, there has been lots of scam and illegal purchases done in India so it is mandatory to take the help of reputed agencies only.
+Foreigners can buy property in India for Business purposes by filling out a declaration form IPI with RBI to set up branch offices of a foreign company to carry out business as per applicable laws and regulations.
+Under the clearance of the Government of India, the Ministry of External Affairs, Foreign Consulates, and Embassies can purchase or sell immovable property used for office purposes only.

 To rent a property in India must also be done through a real estate agent to avoid unnecessary hassles.
 The agent commission is almost equivalent to one month’s rent and other document charges.
 It is also necessary to hire an agent as you may not be able to understand the local language of the landlord.
 There are loads of options available in India for rents in all prices range and facilities.
 Popular websites and English Newspaper specially published on properties are easily available.
 Single persons especially women will not be welcomed to rent a flat or a house alone, you may have to share accommodations.
 For buying and renting an agreement is compulsory which is notarized by the local court and is usually made for 12 months and later renewed if required.